Azure-Samples/architecture-recommender-agent/README.md

 ### Benefits of Azure AI Foundry
 - **Model Variety**: Access to multiple model providers in one platform
-- **Integration with third-part tools**: Integration with MCP and A2A
 - **Enterprise Security**: Role-based access control and data governance
 - **Scalability**: Auto-scaling based on demand
 - **Cost Management**: Usage tracking and budget controls
 - **Model Management**: Deploy and manage various AI models including GPT-4, Llama, and custom models
 - **Content Safety**: Built-in content filtering and safety guardrails
-- **Prompt Flow**: Visual prompt engineering and testing capabilities
 - **Model Monitoring**: Track usage, performance, and costs
 - **Fine-tuning**: Customize models with your organization's data
 - **Multi-modal Support**: Handle text, images, and other content types
+- **Integration with third-part tools**: Integration with MCP and A2A

 ## Overview of the Agent Configured in AI Foundry

-The teams application leverages an agent configured in AI Foundry.
+This teams application leverages an agent configured in AI Foundry.
 The agent configuration can be automated via the python script in the /scripts folder.
-The configured agent will connect to an AI Search index which contains the inventory of architectures ingestion from Confluence via the data ingestion pipelines.
+The configured agent will connect to an AI Search index which contains the inventory of architectures ingested from Confluence via the data ingestion pipelines.

 ## Data Ingestion Pipeline

 Implemented via a python script in the /scripts folder.
-Indexes all the pdf files in the /data folder to an Azure AI Search index.
-These pdf files are Confluence pages containing architecture diagrams in previously implemented projects.
+Indexes all the pdf files in the specified Blob Storage Account to an Azure AI Search index.
+These pdf files are Confluence pages containing architecture diagrams from previously implemented projects.

 ## Get started with the template